 In a study of lithium’s use on 15 people, highlighted by ScienceDaily, researchers found that people with bipolar disorder under lithium control had brain structures similar to those seen in people without bipolar disorder.
 Those with bipolar disorder and no lithium had elevated signals in the cerebellar portion of the brain.
 That’s an interesting finding, and while more research must be done, it suggests that lithium has a power that goes beyond mere soothing.
 It might just help the brain to heal.

+While medications can be a great help in addressing bipolar disorder, they’re not the only tools treatment teams can use to give their clients power.
+Psychotherapy can be a great choice for people with bipolar concerns, especially since therapy can also help people to keep their addictions under control.
 Cognitive behavioral therapy (CBT) is used to help people to identify and amend unhealthy or negative belief systems or behaviors.
 This is the therapy that helps people to examine what happens right before they do something that’s harmful to their health in the long-term.
 What thoughts floated through their minds?
 What actions did they take?
 By understanding these factors and breaking them apart, people can come to a new understanding of what they’ll need to change during a crucial moment, so they won’t slip up and do something they’ll regret.

 For example, some people with bipolar disorder are unable to spot the very early signs of mania.
 They allow the mania to build and build until it’s hard to control, and when it reaches that stage, drugs and alcohol are often added to the mix.
 In therapy, people might learn to spot what early mania looks like, and they might learn to use meditation, medication, and social support to stop it before it progresses.